alaminstore/LaraCrud/README.md

 ## About This Project
 <p align="center">This is just a simple CRUD application with image.
-Though it's a simple project, the main purpose to upload is all about to cover the basic main concept that all operators have needed.</p>
+Though it's a simple project, the main purpose to upload is all about to cover the basic main concepts that all operators have needed.</p>
 ## Screenshot
 <hr>